0foo/study_notes/rhcsa-summary/master.md

 ### At start of exam
 * setup ssh instead of using VM terminal
-* dnf -y install setroubleshoot
+* `dnf -y install setroubleshoot policycoreutils-python policycoreutils setroubleshoot-server`
-* maybe: dnf install screen
 * run `mandb &`

-* always look for .d folders instead of modifying to original folder
+* maybe:
+  * dnf install screen

 ### To remember

+* CONFIG FILE
-* after change a config file, RESTART SERVICE
+  * after change a config file, do one of these:
+  * `RESTART SERVICE`
+  * `systemctl daemon-reload`
+  * reboot

+* DNF REPO
+  * Always run `dnf update` after changing dnf repo files!!

+* NMCLI:
+  * After changing a network connection with nmcli RELOAD
+  * `nmcli connection reload`
+  * can also restart network manager
+    * `systemctl restart NetworkManager`

+* Do not forget to run `systemctl daemon-reload` after editing `/etc/fstab` in recovery mode

+* FIREWALLD
+  * when editing firewalld rules with `--permanant` flag need to run:  `firewall-cmd --reload`

+* VERIFY FSTAB
+    * `findmnt --verify`: RUN EVERYTIME!!!
+    * `mount /mountpoint` - uses fstab file
+    * `mount -a`

+* VERIFY PARTED
+    * `parted /filesystem`
+    * note: this is useful to make sure you made the right size partition

+* always use .d folders instead of modifying to original config file
+  * i.e. yum.repos.d,

 ### to do
 * learn vim
+* learn screen or tmux

 ### Misc
 * create a file: